kamath-abhijith/kamath-abhijith.github.io/_pages/about.md

     </div>
 </div>
 <div class="caption">
-    Namaste 🙏🏻 I work in the area of computational, and in particular, neuromorphic imaging!
+    Namaste!
+I work in the intersection of sampling theory and computational imaging, and in particular, neuromorphic imaging!
 </div>